ImperialCollegeLondon/pyrealm/docs/source/users/demography_two/light_capture.md

 simulated_per_stem_f_abs
 ```

-Lastly - as a check sum - the total capture shows how much of the incident light across
+Lastly, the total capture shows how much of the incident light across
 the whole cell (PPFD x cell area) is captured by leaves.

 ```{code-cell} ipython3